-Broker valuation15
+Broker valuation17

-- 24. A bidder (target)16 may want to include a broker valuation to indicate that the offer price is at a premium (discount) to the share price or share value.
-However, there is a risk of a broker valuation misleading or confusing offeree shareholders, giving rise to unacceptable circumstances, if enough information to enable them to assess the weight they should give the valuation is not included. - 25.
-The Panel considers that, with any broker valuation in a takeover document, there should be clear disclosure of: - (a) the criteria used to select the valuation or valuations and
+- 17.25.
+A bidder (target)18 may want to include a broker valuation to indicate that the offer price is at a premium (discount) to the share price or share value.
+However, there is a risk of a broker valuation misleading or confusing offeree shareholders, giving rise to unacceptable circumstances, if enough information to enable them to assess the weight they should give the valuation is not included. - 18.26.
+The Panel considers that, with any broker valuation in a takeover document, there should be clear disclosure of: - (a) the criteria used to select the valuation or valuations and - (b) any potential conflict the broker or brokers may have.19 Larger companies tend to be covered by many brokers, but others may have only one broker covering them because of a relationship (eg, having floated the company).
+The relationship may affect the broker's independence, in which case it may not be feasible to use the valuation even with disclosure.